Saturday, 25 January 2025

 Untitled & Undated Drawing

 I have quite a few drawings that are both untitled and undated.
-And though I knew the work better than most I cannot be sure exactly when this work was made.
-However I suspect it is from the early period after Paul had completed his studies at the Royal Academy.
+And though I knew his work better than most I cannot be sure exactly when this piece was made.
+However I suspect it is from the early period after Paul had completed his studies at the Royal Academy in the 1970's or early 80's.
 It measures 47.5 x 66 cms.
-Although stylistically from this period some of the forms look forward to works made a decade or two later.
+Although stylistically from this period some of the forms look forward to works made a decade or two later, particularly the sphere that was revisited in the piece made on his Gloucester Cathedral residency - Puffball and for his Seaham & Isle of Wight commissions.

 Wednesday, 15 May 2019